fkie-cad/headerParser/README.md

 ## ALTERNATIVE USAGE ##
-HeaderParser may also be build as a shared library.
+HeaderParser may also be build as a shared or static library.

 ### Build ###
 *Linux*